DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 order (Ace first, then K, Q, etc.) and the TC for any attack.
 Players with the same initiative card values can decide who goes first.
 Without consensus, the player with the higher Agility modifier goes first.
-2. A player may delay their turn in initiative order intentionally to co-occur with other player(s)', but their turn is forfeited if they do not announce their action(s) by the end of the round.
+2. A player may delay their turn in initiative order to intentionally occur before or after another player(s)', but their turn is forfeited if they do not announce their action(s) by the end of the round.
 A GM may skip a player’s turn if they are unprepared and need more time to think.